-Any enterprise wishing to leverage its data and analytics is advised to install the Hadoop framework; open source software that allows processing of large data over clusters of computers.
+Any enterprise wishing to leverage its data and analytics is advised to install Hadoop framework; open source software that allows processing of large data over clusters of computers.

 History of Hadoop

-It was created back in 2005 by computer scientists Doug Reed Cutting and Mike Cafarella.
+Hadoop was created back in 2005 by computer scientists Doug Reed Cutting and Mike Cafarella.
 Hadoop was named by Doug after his son’s stuffed toy elephant and is now being managed by Apache Software Foundation.
 In 2006 Dough joined Yahoo! which dedicated a team to develop Hadoop.
 By 2008, Hadoop was being used by other companies beside Yahoo! like Facebook, New York Times and Last.fm.

-is made up of the Hadoop Common, Hadoop distributed file system (HDFS) and a MapReduce engine.
+The Hadoop architecture is made up of the Hadoop Common, Hadoop distributed file system (HDFS) and a MapReduce engine.
 MapReduce and HDFS are designed to handle any node failures.
 The architecture distributes data into chunks across many servers for the programmers to easily analyze and visualize easily.